AnnaSkawinska/dev-blog-env/_posts/2019-01-22-wsl-linux-windows-marriage.md

 Why not have everything in a VM?

 **Pros:**
-- availability of MS drivers and some software,
+- availability of MS drivers and some software.
-- using MS battery management,
+- using MS battery management.
 - mouse movement is smooth.
 They've implemented RDP for Linux!
 - from my observation, the CPU overhead is below 2%.
 - Drive Passthrough works!
 NTFS won't slow you down (no checkpoints of VMs).